 There isn’t just one white paint, and there certainly isn’t one shade of white for teeth.
-When having restorative work done, we use shade matching and a dental composite shade guide to tint the materials we use to closely match your surrounding teeth for a seamless natural appearance.
+When having restorative work done, we use shade matching & a dental composite shade guide to closely match your surrounding teeth for a seamless natural appearance.

 what is dental shade matching?

 When you’re having dental restorations done, the materials used are visually color matched to your existing teeth or desired shade to ensure a natural looking result.

 When replacing the visual part of your tooth (or teeth) in a restoration procedure, it’s crucial to get the right shade of white or the result will look jarring.
 The most commonly used technique to match the restorative materials with your shade of teeth, is completed manually with dental shade guides.
 These guides include shade tabs that allows the dentist to visually compare a tooth with multiple options.